 The answer is maybe, depending on what the emergency is, the treatment you need, and your level of coverage.
 Most insurance companies follow a 100-80-50 structure which splits dental coverage into 3 different categories.

-If you require some basic or major dental work, then this could fall under your dental insurance coverage.
+If you require some basic or major emergency dental treatment, then this could fall under your dental insurance coverage.
 Contact your insurance provider directly to find out what, if anything, they will cover.
 If you don’t have insurance, we accept third-party financing through CareCredit.

 Did you know…

 If left untreated, a tooth infection can spread to other parts of your body and cause issues that impact your overall health.